MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Enable-Mailbox.md

 Use the Enable-Mailbox cmdlet to create mailboxes for existing users who don't already have mailboxes.
 You can also use this cmdlet to create In-Place archives for existing mailboxes.

+Note: In Exchange Online, this cmdlet doesn't activate/enable a mailbox the same way it does in on-premises Exchange.
+To add a mailbox for an existing Azure AD account, you can simply add a license to the account by using the Set-MsolUserLicense cmdlet.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

 ## SYNTAX